 Trinidad and Tobago Country Report

-Terrorism risks are elevated in Trinidad and Tobago.
-Islamist group Jamaat Al Muslimeen (JAM), which staged an attempted coup in 1990, no longer has the capacity or intent of performing large-scale attacks.
-However, there is a rising number of Trinidadian nationals reportedly joining jihadist groups abroad.
-As many as 400 Trinidadians are likely to have joined the Islamic State since 2013.
-There is a risk of nationals returning or of homegrown radicalisation following the territorial losses of the Islamic State in Syria and Iraq, elevating the likelihood of lone-actor attacks on soft civilian targets.
+Terrorism risks will be elevated in Trinidad and Tobago in 2020.
+Islamist group Jamaat Al Muslimeen (JAM), which staged an attempted coup in 1990, no longer has the capacity or intent to perform large-scale attacks.
+However, as many as 400 Trinidad nationals are likely to have joined the Islamic State since 2013.
+There is a risk of nationals returning or of homegrown radicalisation following the territorial losses of the Islamic State in Syria and Iraq, elevating the likelihood of lone-actor attacks on tourist or civilian targets.
 The 2018 Anti-Terrorism Act faced peaceful opposition from within the country's Muslim community and main political opposition over concerns that it would promote police discrimination.

-War risks will remain moderate in 2020. with no outstanding maritime border disputes with Venezuela and Barbados were officially resolved in 1990 and 2006, respectively.
-Nevertheless, there have been occasional flare-ups with Venezuela.
-In 2012, Venezuelan navy personnel boarded a Petrotrin oil rig that was suspected of operating in Trinidadian waters and in 2011 the Venezuelan navy fired on Trinidadian fishing boats suspected of fishing in Venezuelan waters.
-The risk of further incidents has declined as the bilateral relationship has improved following several energy-sector agreements between Venezuela and Trinidad and Tobago in recent years.
-The state's use of force is likely to be limited to naval or military action against domestic criminal groups or international drug-smuggling operations.
+War risks will remain moderate in 2020. with no outstanding maritime border disputes with neighbours Venezuela and Barbados.
+There remains the potential for small-scale at-sea confrontations between fishing vessels suspecting of operating in non-territorial waters.
+However, the risk of incidents in the oil and gas sector has declined as the bilateral relationship has improved following several energy-sector agreements between Venezuela and Trinidad and Tobago in recent years.
+The state's use of force is likely to remain limited to naval or military action against domestic criminal groups or international drug-smuggling operations.

 Vaccines required to enter the country